unccd/Prais4-reporting-manual/SO3.md

 1. **Select drought index or precipitation dataset**: Parties may decide to use the default drought index data or alternative national sources, provided they comply with the data specifications listed in table 18.
 If Parties decide to use an alternative precipitation data source, they should follow actions 2 to 5 below:

-2. **Calculate the SPI**: the SPI should be derived for all months in the full available time series; however, Parties may choose alternative indexes better suited to their local environmental conditions.
+2. **Calculate the SPI**: the SPI should be derived for all months in the full available time series; however, Parties may choose alternative indexes (e.g., SPEI) better suited to their local environmental conditions.

 3. **Identify the drought intensity class of each grid cell**: based on the SPI (or other drought index) calculation, the number of cells belonging to each of the drought intensity classes should be counted and converted to areas by projecting the drought intensity class grids into a suitable equal area projection, and calculating the total area under each drought intensity class in km2.
 Data is then reported in table SO3-1.T1.